AdaCore/gnatstudio/docs/users_guide/extending.rst

   * :command:`false` (default)

-    Use a tty emulation, a bit slower but which allows password prompts retrieval with some tools.
+    Use a tty emulation, a bit slower but allows password prompt retrieval with some tools.

 * :file:`<start_command_common_arg>`